happy-envi-viewer

 Image tab#

-Via the File menu, you can load an ENVI file representing a sample scan.
+Via File -> Open scan..., you can load an ENVI file representing a sample scan for viewing.

-From that menu, you can also select black and white reference ENVI files that get automatically applied to the scan:
+Depending on your locators for the black/white references, you may need to load the black/white reference ENVI files manually.
+Some black/white reference methods rely on From that menu, you can also open black and white reference ENVI files that get applied to the scan, according to the :

 At the bottom of the window, you get a quick info on what dimensions the scan has (width, height and channels).